dsa-ntc/peninsuladsa-ntc.github.io/_pages/public-transit.md

 Our county’s transit agency, [SamTrans](http://samtrans.com/), has the option to participate in a [proposed regional funding ballot measure](https://mtc.ca.gov/news/commission-eyes-2026-tax-measure-preserve-and-improve-bay-area-transit) (Senators Weiner & Arreguín's [SB 63](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202520260SB63)) that--if voters approve it in November 2026--would keep our transit agencies operational.

 But some members of the [SamTrans Board of Directors](https://www.samtrans.com/about-samtrans/board-directors) (BOD) are hesitant to join the measure—--and might even drop [existing funding for inter-agency coordination](https://mtc.ca.gov/operations/transit-regional-network-management/transit-fare-coordination-integration)!
 We need huge public pushback to encourage these folks—--many of whom don’t use mass transit themselves—--to support a well-funded, interconnected transit system around the Bay.

+The original funding proposal was a 1/2 or 1/4 cent sales tax that would hit working people hard AND fail to raise enough revenue to prevent service cuts, especially given rising inflation.
+That's why transit operators and activist are now recommending a [gross receipts tax](https://en.wikipedia.org/wiki/Gross_receipts_tax) on businesses, a solution which has [61% support from likely voters](https://www.politico.com/newsletters/california-playbook-pm/2025/06/02/exclusive-transit-unions-launches-effort-to-rework-2026-bay-area-transit-measure-00380857)!

 <h4>:warning: We must push the Board of Directors to act!</h4>

+We have to act fast to prevent the SamTrans BOD from sleepwalking us into the worst-case scenario.
 Making public comments---in person, via Zoom, or by email---at [SamTrans BOD](https://www.samtrans.com/board-of-directors/meetings) meetings is the best way to guarantee airtime for socialist perspectives and directly influence San Mateo County's transit decision makers.

-We have to act fast to prevent the SamTrans BOD from sleepwalking us into the worst-case scenario.

 <h3>:rotating_light: Demand Action at the SamTrans BOD Meeting (Wednesday, June 4, 2pm)</h3>

+<h4>Practice Your Talking Points</h4>

+*  Introduce yourself (name, city, how you use SamTrans)
+*  Tell the Board how the proposed service cuts to other Bay Area transit agencies would impact you
+*  Ask them to join the regional funding measure (SB 63) and preserve inter-agency coordination
+*  Ask them to pursue a gross receipts tax so that corporations pay their fair share!

 <h4>How to Make a Public Comment</h4>